Mayor in Puerto Rico rebuts embattled Gov. Ricardo Rosselló's claim of support

 In response, Jiménez told Fox News later on Monday that he does not support the governor at all.

 Jiménez told Fox News the statement was inaccurate.
 He also said he's awaiting the results of an investigation of leaked on online chats between Rosselló and several other government officials.
-Those chats are said to show Rosselló insulting women and political opponents and mocking victims of Maria.
+Those chats are said to show Rosselló, a Democrat and member of the territory's New Progressive Party (PNP), insulting women and political opponents and mocking victims of Maria.

 Jiménez also issued a public statement on the San Sebastian Facebook page: “I have been clear and consistent in establishing that our Constitution provides mechanisms to interrupt the tenure by which a governor was elected by popular vote.”